Delphine Delrue

 Delphine Aurore Delrue (born 6 November 1998) is a French badminton player.
 Delrue started playing badminton at aged seven, and she affiliate with the USEE Badminton club in 2006.
 Delrue was selected to join the national team in INSEP in 2016.
 In 2015, she became the runner-up of European University Championships in the women's doubles and mixed doubles events.
 In 2016, she won French National Badminton Championships in the women's doubles event with her partner Léa Palermo.
 She also the runner-up at the Orléans International in the women's doubles event and Swiss International in the mixed doubles event.
 In 2017, she became the runner-up at the Estonian International partnered with Léa Palermo.
 She competed at the 2018 Mediterranean Games, clinched the women's doubles gold with Palermo.
 In 2019, she captured a bronze medal at the European Games in the mixed doubles event with Thom Gicquel.
-Delrue and Gicquel reached a career high as world number 10 in the BWF World ranking in 9 March 2021.
+Delrue and Gicquel reached a career high as world number 10 in the BWF World ranking on 9 March 2021.
 She competed at the 2020 Summer Olympics.